 Table of Contents [+/-]

 The MySQL Query Analyzer enables you to monitor SQL statements executed on a MySQL server and see details about each query, number of executions and execution times.
 Similar queries with different literal values are combined (normalized) for reporting purposes.

 Query Analyzer collects information about SQL statements that a MySQL client application sends to the MySQL server.
 There are different methods that the Query Analyzer can receive this information, which are:

-Using the Performance Schema statement digests with MySQL Server 5.6.14 and above, data can be gathered directly from MySQL Server without requiring additional configuring.
-Simply point a MySQL Enterprise Monitor Agent at the MySQL Server, and Query Analyzer information will be available to MySQL Enterprise Service Manager.
+Using the Performance Schema statement digests with MySQL Server 5.6.14 and above, data can be gathered directly from MySQL Server without additional configuration, using a MySQL Enterprise Monitor Agent.

 Once your MySQL client application is configured to communicate via the MySQL Enterprise Monitor Agent, queries are monitored and the normalized queries are sent to the MySQL Enterprise Monitor Agent.

 For the different ways to enable Query Analysis, see Section 23.1, “Providing Query Analyzer Data”.
 For the user interface of the Query Analyzer, see Section 13.2, “The Query Analyzer” and Section 23.3, “Query Analyzer User Interface”.